regarcher/MetadataMaid/README.md

 Note that we can not insert a Report or a Dashboard and thus it is very difficult to perform assertions.
 The test classes are only here to provide code coverage.

-## Future Dreams
-Right now I'm only offering you the Private Dashboard Maid, but yes, I hope to add more tabs to the Application.
-Unfortunately, private Reports cannot be deleted or moved without logging in as the user.
-I did not find an easy way to programatically login as a user and thus I do not intend to provide the ability to delete private Reports.

 ## Installation From Github to Salesforce via Workbench
 1. Download the zip from from Github using the green Code button/dropdown.
 2. Unzip the file.